 The workshop will delve into these questions in a setting and with an approach that allows for personal and professional renewal.
 In this sense, it is both a workshop and a retreat.
 Participants will have ample time and space to explore their own understandings, take stock of their environmental lives, and simply relax amid fellow travelers committed to personal growth and professional effectiveness.

 This 6-day workshop takes place at the Lama Foundation, an ecumenical retreat center in the stunning mountains of New Mexico and will be co-facilitated by our 2019 faculty.
 A key dimension of contemplative environmental practice involves sustaining community.
 With this in mind, all participants and teachers will practice seva (selfless service) during the workshop.
 Seva is an opportunity to help the Lama community with its many tasks.
 During the week, each of us will help cook a meal, clean a space on the land, work in the garden, or otherwise participate in Lama’s day-to-day activities.
 Such effort not only helps Lama hold our workshop; it also provides a chance to learn and be part of Lama’s unique community.
 We see such seva as integral to the workshop theme.

-- Paul Wapner, Professor, American University
+- Paul Wapner, Professor of Global Environmental Politics, American University

 For more information, visit http://earthlovego.org